 Some of the more popular items are:

-- Professional fees and subscriptions: BMA, GMC, MPS, Royal Societies…the list is long for this area
+- Professional fees and subscriptions: BMA, GMC, MPS, Royal Societies…this list is long.

 - Tools and specialist equipment such as theatre shoes, stethoscopes and so forth.